KittyGiraudel/site/_posts/2013-07-08-digging-into-my-slides-sass.md

 }
 ```

 This is hot!
-Instead of outputing shit in the loop, we use it to create a selector that we then use to define our "active" styles.
+Instead of outputing shit in the loop, we use it to create a selector that we then use to define our “active” styles.

 ## Questions & Answers